Evaluating Computational Pathology Foundation Models for Prostate Cancer Grading under Distribution Shifts: Methods

 \subsubsection{Experimental Setup}

-We conduct all experiments using the publicly available development set of the PANDA dataset~\cite{bulten2022artificial}.
-It contains $10\thinspace616$ prostate biopsy WSIs with corresponding ISUP grade labels (grade $0 - 5$).
-The $10\thinspace616$ biopsy WSIs were collected from two different sites: Radboud University Medical Center (Nijmegen, the Netherlands) and Karolinska Institutet (Stockholm, Sweden).
-The $10\thinspace616$ WSIs were collected from a total of $2\thinspace113$ patients.
+We conduct all experiments using the publicly available development set of the PANDA dataset~\citep{bulten2022artificial}.
+It contains $10{,}616$ prostate biopsy WSIs with corresponding ISUP grade labels (grade $0$--$5$).
+The $10{,}616$ biopsy WSIs were collected from two different sites: Radboud University Medical Center (Nijmegen, the Netherlands) and Karolinska Institutet (Stockholm, Sweden), and originate from a total of $2{,}113$ patients.
 The data collection site (Radboud or Karolinska) is known for each WSI in the dataset, while there is no available information on which patient each WSI originates from.

-The WSIs from the two data collection sites were digitally scanned using different scanners (Radboud: 3DHistech, Karolinska: Leica or Hamamatsu).
-Together with other potential differences in staining and processing procedures, this creates a clear shift in appearance of the corresponding WSI image data, as shown in Figure~\ref{fig:shifts_covariate_radboud_karolinska} (visualization of randomly sampled tissue patches from Radboud and Karolinska WSIs).
+The WSIs from the two data collection sites were digitized using different scanners (Radboud: 3DHistech, Karolinska: Leica or Hamamatsu).
+Together with other potential differences in staining and processing procedures, this creates a clear shift in appearance of the corresponding WSI image data, as illustrated in Figure~\ref{fig:shifts_covariate_radboud_karolinska} (visualization of randomly sampled tissue patches from Radboud and Karolinska WSIs).
+We do not apply stain normalization or color augmentation, in order to preserve the natural domain shift between sites.

-Following the PANDA challenge~\cite{bulten2022artificial}, model performance is evaluated using quadratically weighted Cohen's kappa (`kappa' for short) as the main metric, which measures the level of agreement between the predicted and ground truth ISUP grades.
+Following the PANDA challenge~\citep{bulten2022artificial}, model performance is evaluated using quadratically weighted Cohen's kappa (`kappa' for short) as the primary metric, which measures the level of agreement between the predicted and ground truth ISUP grades.
 As a secondary metric, we also compute the mean absolute error (MAE) between grade predictions and labels.
+All results are reported as mean $\pm$ standard deviation across the 10 cross-validation folds.
+All models are trained and evaluated using identical data splits to ensure fair comparison across feature extractors.